BUSINESS ENERGY

 Set up a direct debit

-Some suppliers even offer a small discount if you choose this option.
+Some suppliers even offer a discount if you choose this option.
+If you choose to pay by Direct Debit, you’ll usually have two choices:

-You’ll usually have two choices: a fixed monthly payment, which is based on your estimated usage, or a variable amount that changes depending on what you actually use.
 If possible, try to avoid estimated billing as this can lead to overpayment or underpayment.
 Both of which can be a real headache to put right.

 Pay online through your supplier